chrisjberry/datafluencyCB/docs/06_anova_repeated_measures.md

 :::{.tip}
 **A one-way repeated measures ANOVA** is used to compare the scores from a dependent variable for the same individuals across different time points.
 For example, do depression scores differ in a group of individuals across three time points: before CBT therapy, during therapy, and 1 year after therapy?

 **One-way within-subjects ANOVA** refers to the same analysis.
-The scores for each level of the independent variable manipualted within-subjects come from the same group of participants.
+The scores for each level of the independent variable manipulated within-subjects come from the same group of participants.
 For example, we can say that the independent variable of _time_ is manipulated _within-subjects_.
 :::

 \